"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

-This study is looking at rectal balloons to see if they can help to stop the prostate gland moving and the rectum changing size or shape during radiotherapy.
+The researchers looked at a device called a rectal balloon.
+They were trying to find out whether it could stop the prostate gland moving and the rectum changing size or shape during radiotherapy.

-During treatment, you may also have cone beam scans to make sure the radiotherapy is being accurately aimed at the cancer.
-A cone beam scan is similar to a CT scan but uses lower energy X-rays.
+During treatment, men might also have cone beam scans to make sure the radiotherapy is being accurately aimed at the cancer.
+A cone beam scan is similar to a CT scan but uses lower energy x-rays.

-But your prostate gland moves position slightly on a daily basis.
-For this reason, the area treated with radiotherapy is slightly larger than the prostate gland.
-This ensures that the prostate is fully treated, even if it moves a little.
+The area treated with radiotherapy is slightly larger than the prostate gland.
+One reason for this is because the prostate gland moves position slightly on a daily basis.
+So including a larger area ensures that the prostate is fully treated, even if it moves a little.

-The size and shape of your back passage (your
+The size and shape of the back passage (

 Radiotherapy to the rectum can cause side effects such as diarrhoea and pain in the rectum.